 The house, located close to Yoshida Shrine, was the former residence of several Shinto priests.
 Shigemori set about transforming the original garden, and adding two tea huts and a small naka niwa, or inner garden.
 In Shigemori’s home garden, four rocks placed next to a large, flat worship stone represent the Sennin Islands, believed in Chinese thinking to have been occupied by monks in possession of the elixir of life.
 This is the garden’s central stone ensemble.
 The worship stone, known as the Raihai seki, was taken from the home of an oracle, and served as a place to stand in prayer while facing the direction of Yoshida Shrine.
 When Shigemori moved to the house in 1943, he redesigned the garden with the rock as its focal point.

-The garden is open to the public, but reservations for set times are required.
+A reservation is required to visit the garden (email firstname.lastname@example.org to set one up).
+Visitors without reservations will not be admitted.
 A maximum of 10 people are admitted for one session, which involves listening to a talk about the residence and garden.
 This is conducted in Japanese in the main room or shoin, and lasts about 10 minutes.
 Visitors are then free to explore the garden itself, which can be viewed from stone paths and borders located on three sides.

 Shigemori’s trademark curving paving stones were an innovation in design that freed the paths and edges of gardens from the angled rigidity of the past.
 Here he used Tanba Kurama granite to create wave-shaped paving stones.
 These are set in a blend of cement and mortar mixed with bengara, a dark red pigment traditionally used to coat the wooden surfaces of homes.
 The cresting wave patterns create a sinuous movement with the garden’s surfaces of gravel, raked into lines suggestive of water.
 Other touches, including two rocks representing a crane and a turtle — symbols of longevity — add interest.